quin1stein/ice_breaker_seminar/ice breaker examples/readME.md

 **Explanation:** In Python, `True` is `1`, and `False` is `0` → `True + False = 1 + 0 = 1`

 ---

-Enjoy the rest of the seminar and stay sharp! 🧠💻